Uruguay country brief

 Recent political developments

 In elections held on 29 November 2009, José Mujica of the centre-left 'Encuentro Progresista Frente Amplio' (EP-FA) coalition was elected as President for the term between March 2010 and March 2015.
 Despite his radical background, Mujica has gravitated to the political centre, consistently preaching moderation and placing practicality, continuing economic growth and consensus-seeking above ideological standpoints.
+The next presidential elections are due in October 2014.
+Mujica cannot serve consecutive term, and polls are predicting a win for the ruling EP-FA candidate, former President Tabare Vazquez.

 Uruguay's most important political and economic partners are its neighbours, in particular Brazil and Argentina.
-Argentina, Brazil, Paraguay (currently suspended), Uruguay and Venezuela are full members of Mercosur, the Southern Cone Common Market, which also comprises associate members Chile, Colombia, Ecuador, Guyana, Peru and Suriname.
+Argentina, Brazil, Paraguay, Uruguay and Venezuela are full members of Mercosur, the Southern Cone Common Market, which also comprises associate members Chile, Colombia, Ecuador, Guyana, Peru and Suriname.
 Mexico is an observer and Bolivia is in the process of becoming a full member.

 Membership of Mercosur provides Uruguay with preferential trade access to the markets of Mercosur members and its associates.
 However, Uruguay has expressed an increasing dissatisfaction with the trading benefits that Mercosur has provided and increased protectionism from some other members, and has mooted external FTAs (an idea opposed by its Mercosur partners as inconsistent with Mercosur rules).

 Uruguay is also a member of several regional organisations, including the Union of South American Nations (UNASUR), the Community of Latin America and Caribbean States (CELAC) and the Organization of American States (OAS), that seek to advance a variety of regional political and economic interests.